fineoio/fineo-client/docs/getting-started.md

  ![tables](img/getting-started/tables.png)

+It should include the schema created above, as well as the standard JDBC SQL tables.

-Or you can read the values that you sent:
+Then, attempt to read all the data that was previously written:

 ```
-0: jdbc:fineo:api_key=123> select * from demo;
+0: jdbc:fineo:api_key=123> SELECT * FROM schema_demo;
 ```

  ![select star](img/getting-started/select_star_from_demo.png)